-- 11.3.1 During the review of the Flood Zone information some inaccuracies were identified.
-The accuracy of the Flood Zones in some areas is poor, likely to be due to the high number of culverts particularly along the River Chelt through the town centre and the Wymans Brook.
-The Flood Zones can be misaligned from the channel, show flood risk when a culvert is present, or follow a path which does not have a watercourse.
+11.3.1 During the review of the Flood Zone information, some inaccuracies were identified.
+The accuracy of the Flood Zones in some areas is poor; they can be misaligned from the channel, show flood risk when a culvert is present, or follow a path which does not have a watercourse.
 Appropriate judgement should be exercised when applying the Sequential Test.
 It may be prudent for a suitably qualified flood risk management specialist to review and assess preliminary site allocations, to advise on local Flood Zone issues and areas where modelling, or alternative solutions, might have to be carried out to adequately assist the Sequential Test process.

-11.4 Summary: Climate Change Issues
+11.4 Summary: Climate Change Impacts